Relative Time in CenQL

 Complex relative time queries

 You can use rounding and multiple comparison operators to be very specific about what dates you want to target.
-Using \[time variable] rounds to the nearest day, minute, hour, month, etc. The following table contains some complex query examples.
+Using /[time variable] rounds to the nearest day, minute, hour, month, and so on.
+The following table contains some complex query examples.

 Description and timeframeCenQL query